Blocksembler/blocksembler-frontend/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
-Make sure to follow the [code of conduct](CODE_OF_CONDUCT.md) and the guidelines outlined in the [contributing guide](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements